How to Patch Concrete Garage Floor Cracks

 Concrete cracks in your garage floor aren't just cosmetic—they're entry points for water, oil stains, and further deterioration.
 A small crack today becomes a spalling mess in a year if you ignore it.
 The good news is that patching concrete is straightforward work that doesn't require special skills, just attention to detail.
 What separates a patch that lasts from one that fails is simple: removing the loose material and filling the void completely so nothing settles later.
 You'll know it's done well when the patch is flush with the surrounding floor, accepts the same stains and wear as the rest of the slab, and doesn't rattle or pop when you step on it.

-- Clean out the crack thoroughly.
+- Dust Is the Enemy Here.
 Use a wire brush to scrub inside the crack and remove all loose concrete dust, dirt, and debris.
 For narrow cracks, a thin putty knife or old screwdriver works better than a brush.
 Vacuum the crack afterward to pull out all dust—this matters because patching compound won't bond to a dusty surface.
 If the crack is wet, let it dry completely or wipe it dry with a cloth.

-- Widen the crack if it's too narrow.
+- Make Room for the Filler.
 Cracks narrower than 1/4 inch are difficult to fill properly because the patching material won't stay in place.
 Use a concrete chisel and hammer to slightly widen the crack, creating a V-shaped or squared-off profile.
 Angle the chisel to undercut the edges slightly so the patch locks in mechanically.
 Clean out the debris again with a brush and vacuum.

-- Apply bonding agent to deep or porous cracks.
+- Prime for Perfect Adhesion.
 For cracks deeper than 2 inches or in older concrete that absorbs water quickly, paint a concrete bonding primer into the crack with a small brush.
 This prevents the concrete from pulling moisture out of the patching compound, which weakens the bond.
 Let it dry per the product instructions—usually 15 to 30 minutes.

-- Mix and apply patching compound.
+- Pack It In Tight.
 For thin cracks up to 1/2 inch wide, use a self-leveling concrete crack sealant or epoxy filler—these have a thinner consistency and flow into narrow spaces.
 For wider cracks or those over 1 inch deep, use concrete patching compound, which is thicker and builds up better.
 Mix according to the product's instructions.
 Fill the crack slightly overfull using a putty knife, pressing the material firmly into the void so there are no air pockets.
 Work in small sections if patching multiple cracks.

-- Smooth the patch level with the floor.
+- Level It Flush Now.
 While the patching compound is still workable, drag a putty knife or trowel across the patch at a low angle to scrape off excess material and bring the surface flush with the surrounding concrete.
 Work in one direction for a clean finish.
 If you overfill slightly, it's easier to sand it down later than to add more material and wait for it to cure again.

-- Allow full cure time before use.
+- Patience Pays Off.
 Most concrete patching compounds cure in 24 to 48 hours, depending on temperature and humidity.
 Don't drive on the patch or apply weight to it until it's fully hardened.
 In cold or damp conditions, add extra time.
 The concrete will continue to harden over several weeks, so don't expect maximum strength immediately.

-- Sand the patch if it's raised above the floor.
+- Smooth Out the Bump.
 If the cured patch sits higher than the surrounding concrete, sand it down with a concrete grinding stone or 80-grit sandpaper on a block.
 This prevents tripping hazards and allows floor sealers or coatings to go on smoothly.
 Wear a dust mask—concrete dust irritates lungs.

-- Seal the patch if you're treating the whole floor.
+- Blend It In With Sealer.
 If you plan to seal or coat the rest of your garage floor, apply the same sealer or epoxy to the patch so it weathers evenly with the surrounding concrete.
 This prevents the patch from standing out visually or degrading at a different rate.
 Follow the sealer's application instructions—typically one to two coats with drying time between applications.